-This easy and healthy, 30-minute, one-pan Chicken Fajitas Skillet meal makes the perfect quick weeknight dinner!
+This easy and healthy, 30-minute, one-pan Best Easy Chicken Fajitas meal makes the perfect quick weeknight dinner!
 Customize with your favorite toppings and fillings!

 If you love one-pan skillet meals (and I’m pretty sure you do) then you’re also going to love my Cajun Shrimp and Rice Skillet, this One Pan Skillet Garlic Parmesan Chicken & Asparagus, and this One Pan Shrimp and Asparagus.